 Have a Point

-Every paragraph makes a point that helps readers understand the essay topic.
-No matter how cleverly written or how emotionally moving, if the paragraph strays from the essay topic, it must be removed.
+Every paragraph makes a point that helps readers understand the essay topic or it’s in the wrong essay.
+No matter how cleverly written or how emotionally moving, if a paragraph strays from the essay topic, it must be rewritten or removed.
 (Or, to stretch the analogy all the way to the breaking point, roast beef has a place in a sandwich but not on a Big Mac.)

 Here’s an example: